jhpyle/docassemble/_docs/development.md

    "PyPI" button to upload the package to [PyPI] as `docassemble.bankruptcy`.
-2. Developer Two, using a different **docassemble** server, goes to "Package Management" from the menu, selects "Update a package," and installs the `docassemble.bankruptcy` package from [PyPI].
+2. Developer Two, using a different **docassemble** server, goes to "Package Management" from the menu and installs the `docassemble.bankruptcy` package from [PyPI].
 4. Developer Two then develops an interview file that makes reference to files in the `docassemble.bankruptcy` package.
 For example, the interview might [`include`] the file